Sand casting

 The cope and drag (top and bottom halves, respectively) of a sand mold, with cores in place on the drag.

-Two sets of castings (bronze and aluminium) from the above sand mold.
+Two sets of raw castings (bronze and aluminium), demonstrating the characteristic granular surface texture before finishing.
+In contemporary design, this "sand skin" is often preserved for its aesthetic value.

 Sand casting, also known as sand molded casting, is a metal casting process characterized by using sand—known as casting sand—as the mold material.
 The term "sand casting" can also refer to an object produced via the sand casting process.
 Sand castings are produced in specialized factories called foundries.
 In 2003, over 60% of all metal castings were produced via sand casting.

 Molds made of sand are relatively cheap, and sufficiently refractory even for steel foundry use.
 In addition to the sand, a suitable bonding agent (usually clay) is mixed or occurs with the sand.
 The mixture is moistened, typically with water, but sometimes with other substances, to develop the strength and plasticity of the clay and to make the aggregate suitable for molding.
 The sand is typically contained in a system of frames or mold boxes known as a flask.
 The mold cavities and gate system are created by compacting the sand around models called patterns, by carving directly into the sand, or via 3D printing.